• Skip navigation

 • the Interdisciplinary Centre for Research on Dialects and Language Variation (www.dialektforschung.phil.uni-erlangen.de)

-• the Interdisciplinary Centre for Research on Lexicography, Valency and Collocation (www.lexi.uni-erlangen.de/en/)
+• the Interdisciplinary Centre for Research on Construction Grammar, Collocation, and Lexicography (https://www.cocolex.fau.de/en/)

-• a degree in MA English Studies: Culture and Literature
+• an MA English Studies: Culture and Literature

-• a degree in MA English Studies: Linguistics and Applied Lingustics
+• an MA English Studies: Linguistics and Applied Linguistics

 • journalism and media